AdobeDocs/commerce-testing/src/pages/guide/integration/index.md

 Without adjustments, the default configuration runs all core integration tests, which is useful on a continuous integration server.

 When making adjustments to the configuration, copy the default file to `dev/tests/integration/phpunit.xml` (again, without the `.dist` suffix) and make your changes there.
-That way, your changes will not be overwritten during Magento upgrades.
+That way, your changes will not be overwritten during upgrades.

 There are many settings in the file.
 This guide will only describe three common adjustments.